-- evidence of the child or young person's academic attainment (or developmental milestones in younger children) and rate of progress information about the nature, extent and context of the child or young person's SEN - evidence of the action already taken by the early years provider, school or post-16 institution to meet the child or young person's SEN - evidence that where progress has been made, it has only been as the result of much additional intervention and support over and above that which is usually provided - where a young person is aged over 18, the local authority must consider whether the young person requires additional time, in comparison to the majority of others of the same age who do not have special educational needs, to complete their education or training.
-Remaining in formal education or training should help young people to achieve education and training outcomes, building on what they have learned before and preparing them for adult life (SEND CoP, 2015, section 9.14)
+- evidence of the child or young person's academic attainment (or developmental milestones in younger children) and rate of progress information about the nature, extent and context of the child or young person's SEN - evidence of the action already taken by the early years provider, school or post-16 institution to meet the child or young person's SEN - evidence that where progress has been made, it has only been as the result of much additional intervention and support over and above that which is usually provided - evidence of the child or young person's physical, emotional and social development and health needs, drawing on relevant evidence from clinicians and other health professionals and what has been done to meet these by other agencies, and - where a young person is aged over 18, the local authority must consider whether the young person requires additional time, in comparison to the majority of others of the same age who do not have special educational needs, to complete their education or training.
+Remaining in formal education or training should help young people to achieve education and training outcomes, building on what they have learned before and preparing them for adult life.

+(SEND Code of Practice 2015, Section 9.14)